USEPA/Rapid-Benefit-Indicators-Tools/py_Spatial/README.md

 #RBI Spatial Analysis Tools.pyt
 Downloadable python toolbox for ArcGIS.
 Also accessible from US EPA.

+#XML Files
+These .xml files each corresspond to the tool in the RBI Spatial Analysis Tools that shares the same name.
+These files are not required for operation of the tools, but supply extra help guidance in the tool interface.

 #RBI Spatial Analysis Tools Manual
 Downloadable pdf documentation for the RBI Spatial Analysis Tools.
 Also accessible from the US EPA.